-Rochester was our last stop.
-We stayed just the one night as we were, by now, keen to get home.
-The next morning, we viewed Rochester’s silo artworks and took the river walk before heading for home early afternoon.
+Rochester was our last stop, arriving late afternoon.
+The following day, we viewed Rochester’s silo artworks and took the river walk before heading home in the early afternoon.
 These are two of the best things to see and do in Rochester.
-The third best thing to do in Rochester was eat – well worth mentioning given our food experience on this road trip.
+The third best thing to do in Rochester was eating – well worth mentioning, given our food experience on this road trip.

 Where is Rochester

-Situated on the Campaspe River, Rochester, in Victoria (Australia), is 27 kilometres south of the Murray River Port of Echuca.
-The Murray River forms the border between Victoria and New South Wales, with the river actually situated in New South Wales.
+Situated on the Campaspe River in Victoria (Australia), Rochester is 27 kilometres south of the Murray River Port of Echuca.
+The Murray River, in New South Wales, forms the border with Victoria and is Australia’s longest river.

-Taking the fastest route, according to Google maps, Rochester is 187 kilometres north of Melbourne; 27 kilometres south of Echuca; and 240 kilometres south-west of Albury/Wodonga.
+Taking the fastest route, according to Google maps, Rochester is 187 kilometres north of Melbourne, 27 kilometres south of Echuca, and 240 kilometres south-west of the twin cities, Albury/Wodonga.

 Rochester’s Silo Art project was the initiative of Rochester Business Network, with support from local businesses and the community.
-The silos themselves were provided by GrainCorp as ‘creative’ canvases for artworks on a massive scale.
-To give you an idea of perspective, the concrete silo is 22 metres high (approximately 72 feet), while the height of the metal silo is 18 metres (approximately 59 feet).
+GrainCorp provided the silos as ‘creative’ canvases for artworks on a massive scale.
+To give you an idea of perspective, the concrete silo is 22 metres high (approximately 72 feet), while the height of the metal silo is 18 metres (about 59 feet).

-Located in the heart of town, the silos feature paintings of the endangered Squirrel Glider on the concrete silo and the Azure Kingfisher on the metal silo.
+The painted silos are in the heart of town.
+They feature the endangered Squirrel Glider on the concrete silo and the Azure Kingfisher on the metal silo.
 Both are native to Australia.

-This open-air gallery, completed in 2018, never closes and is free to visit.
+The painted silos, completed in 2018, is an open-air gallery that never closes and is free to visit.
 It is street art at its best.

-Jimmy is a Melbourne based artist and graphic designer whose talent has been recognised national and internationally.
+Jimmy is a Melbourne based artist and graphic designer whose talent is recognised nationally and internationally.
 He is passionate about conservation and is particularly keen to highlight the plight of endangered species.
 Painting threatened Australian native fauna is a ‘signature’ of Jimmy’s artwork.

-Of all the silo artworks we had seen on this road trip around Victoria, which took in the Silo Art Trail, the Rochester silos were my sister’s favourite.
+Of all the silo artworks we saw on this road trip around Victoria, which took in the Silo Art Trail, the Rochester painted silos were my sister’s favourite.
 They rate very highly on my list too.
-I think I must have an affinity with Jimmy DVate’s artworks as his paintings on the silos at Goorambat also rate at the top of my favourites list.
+I think I must have an affinity with Jimmy DVate’s artworks as his paintings on the silos at Goorambat are also at the top of my favourites list.

-The Red Bridge features in the background on the silo artwork of the Kingfisher.
+The Red Bridge features in the background in the silo artwork of the Kingfisher.

-The river walk is indicated by the red dotted line on the map below; from the brochure, Experience Rochester, courtesy of Rochester’s Visitor Information Centre.
+The red dotted line indicates the river walk on the map below – taken from the brochure, Experience Rochester, courtesy of Rochester’s Visitor Information Centre.

-The river walk meanders beside the Campaspe River through iconic Australian bush.
-For me, the Australian bush always gives me that sense of being home; no matter where in Australia I am experiencing it.
+The trail meanders beside the Campaspe River through the iconic Australian bush.
+The Australian bush always gives me that sense of being home, no matter where I am experiencing it in Australia.
 And this walk did not disappoint.
 It was so peaceful.
 Just us two and birdsong.

-This was an easy 3 kilometre walk along the riverbank.
+The river walk was an easy 3-kilometre walk along the riverbank.
 Being flat, it was not in the least bit challenging.
-Benches along the way provide a place to sit for a while and immerse yourself in the stillness and tranquillity.
+Benches provided a place to sit for a while and immerse yourself in the stillness and tranquillity.

 Rochester’s river walk through the Campaspe River Reserve is not just a bush walk but a history lesson along the way.
-Plaques dot the walk at specific points of local historical interest; providing insight into how the local Aboriginal people used the area.
-For example, pointing out ‘scarred’ trees caused when the bark was stripped by the Aboriginal people to make canoes, shields, containers and shelters.
+Plaques dot the trail at specific points of local historical interest, providing insight into how the local Aboriginal people used the area.
+For example, pointing out ‘scarred’ trees caused when the Aboriginal people stripped the bark to make canoes, shields, containers, and shelters.
 And the grooved rocks from grinding their axes.

-The Campaspe River, a tributary of the Murray River (Australia’s principal river), is slow flowing along the walk through the Reserve – as is evidenced in the photos I took of the bush reflected in its waters.
+The Campaspe River is a tributary of the Murray River.
+It is slow-flowing along the Reserve’s walk – as evidenced in the photos I took of the bush reflected in its waters.

 When to go

-We visited Rochester in the first week of May; towards the end of Australia’s autumn.
-The average daytime temperature for Rochester in May is 17 degrees Celsius; with an average of 5 rain days for the month.
-The temperature was just right for a bush walk along the river.
+We visited Rochester in the first week of May, towards the end of Australia’s autumn.
+In May, the average daytime temperature for Rochester is 17 degrees Celsius, with an average of 5 rain days for the month.
+The temperature was just right for a bushwalk along the river.

 Where to eat